iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > App doesn't work.
 I have received 7 different verification codes and called MDH about a dozen times now.
 None of the codes worked.
 I have tried on two different phones, but I haven't ever got it to work on either.
 I have zero confidence that this app actually does anything at all.<br> :date: __2021-01-31 20:11:44__

 > It's an app that will track YOU even when it's off.
 Supreme Court ruled that they cannot track you without a Search Warrant.
 This popped up on my new phone...unrequested!<br> :date: __2021-01-28 06:07:15__

-> Oh noes a virus whose average age of death is higher than the average life expectancy!
-Quick, embrace technocommunism and report undesirables to authorities for medical confinement in a *cough* gulag.
-What could go wrong?
-Are you afraid yet?
-Have you consented to give all private property rights over to the state yet?
-Hello, 911?
-I'd like to report someone not living in fear of this common cold Trump and Giuliani beat in 72 hours.<br> :date: __2021-01-25 00:03:41__

-> This app is bad delete this app it said covid is dangerous<br> :date: __2021-01-24 19:16:03__

-> It's been goodnight<br> :date: __2021-01-21 20:21:50__

-> So, the app works pretty decently.
-My complaint is, I just recently was exposed to someone who has covid.
-There is no way to input a possible exposure in the app.
-The idea is to prevent.
-But you can only report if you have a code from a positive test result...
-Kinda worthless then.. so who are we actually helping?<br> :date: __2021-01-19 21:47:53__

-> Buggy and annoying.
-The "checking exposures" notification will pop up on top of literally everything else even though a background process running is my lowest priority unless I've actually been exposed.
-And sometimes it gets stuck in a loop causing it to pop up over and over for a period of about 5 minutes.
-And during that 5 minutes, the app itself won't even open - it gets stuck on the splash screen.<br> :date: __2021-01-18 15:47:24__